Elekester/Starlit-Village/Guides/Catching Up.md

 <img src="/Images/Geo_Lab.png" width="50%" align="right">

 Many players in the endgame will be level 70 with at least +80% potency if not +100% potency on their favorite weapon.
 Some, especially in pickup games without Alliance members, will expect everyone else to do the same and might complain if you don't.
 While you should be working on upgrading your gear, if you are harassed for the gear you have equipped, please report the offending players.
-If you ask the League for help with endgame content, our members will help you out without any expectations of your gear.
+If you ask the alliance for help with endgame content, our members will help you out without any expectations of your gear.

 In order to best support your party you will want to get to level 70 and get as good of gear as you can.
 For leveling, [Yellow Stias](#Yellow-Triggers-and-the-Trooper-Quests) will be your bread and butter.
 Get a party of 4 Alliance members and you'll be at level 70 in no time.